vicksam/flower-types/README.md

 # Flower Image Classifier

-I create an image classifier to tell what flower type is on an image.
+Have you ever had a problem figuring out the name of the flower?
+I have and I had a hard time remembering their names.
+Fortunately, it is no longer a problem.
+I created a neural network that does just that.
+It tells the flower type that is on a picture.

 ### Overview